 Please don’t be put off by making the pastry.
 You’ll discover the pastry is a pleasure to work with if you follow this recipe to the letter, using measurements in grams or ounces with a digital kitchen scale (find out here why measuring by weight rather than volume by cups makes baking life easier).
-It’s totally worth it – judge for yourself with these flavours!
+It’s totally worth it.

 The most lush, smooth French chestnut flour tart with the colours and taste of Autumn: chestnut pumpkin (potimarron), leeks, sage, pecan nuts and topped with a fine sprinkling of cheese.
 A great Vegetarian recipe for your holiday menu - and excellent if you prefer to serve with leftover turkey.